Working with Columns

 • Record<string, InfiniteTableColumn<DATA_TYPE>>

-• or InfiniteTablePropColumns<DATA_TYPE>, which is an alias for the version above
+• or InfiniteTablePropColumns<DATA_TYPE>, which is an alias for the type above

 Understanding column id